 Before your child's appointment, make a list of:

-- Signs and symptoms, including any that seem unrelated to the reason for the appointment
+- Symptoms, including any that seem not related to the reason for the appointment.

-For a pediatric brain tumor, some basic questions to ask the doctor include:
+For a pediatric brain tumor, some basic questions to ask include:

 - What type of brain tumor does my child have?